Schurification of polynomial quantum wreath products: Prerequisites

 \subsection{Schurification via convolution algebras}

-Let $G$ be a finite group acting on a finite set $X$, and $\cR$ a unital ring equipped with a $G$-action and free as a $\bbk$-module.
-Denote by $\cR_G(X)$ the set of $G$-equivariant $\cR$-valued functions on $X$.
-Then, the set $\cR_G(X\times X)$ of $G$-equivariant $\cR$-valued functions on $X\times X$ is a unital associative algebra, with multiplication given by convolution:
+Let $G$ be a finite group acting on a finite set $X$, and $\cR$ a unital ring equipped with a $G$-action and free as a $\bbk$-module. \nmcl[Rcal]{$\cR$}{A unital ring equipped with a $G$-action and free as a $\bbk$-module.} Denote by $\cR_G(X)$ the set of $G$-equivariant $\cR$-valued functions on $X$. \nmcl[RcalGX]{$\cR_G(X)$}{The set of $G$-equivariant $\cR$-valued functions on $X$.} Then, the set $\cR_G(X\times X)$ of $G$-equivariant $\cR$-valued functions on $X\times X$ is a unital associative algebra, with multiplication given by convolution:

 Such convolution algebras and the corresponding Schur duality have been systematically studied in \cite{pouchinGeometricSchurWeyl2009}.